-Water management plans and watershed management plans: what is the difference?
+Water management plans versus watershed management plans

 Unlike watershed management plans, water management plans are statutory plans developed under the Water Act.
 They provide guidance for regulatory decisions made under the Water Act, including the establishment of minimum in-stream flows, conditions on diversions, and strategies for the protection of the aquatic environment.
 When a water management plan is approved by the Lieutenant Governor in Council, it becomes an "Approved Water Management Plan" and must be considered when making water approval decisions.